 Invite the Right People to Your Launch Event

 Your event’s guest list can make or break your launch.
 Aim for a perfect balance of quality and quantity.
 Think of people who can get the most out of being there and have a good reason for showing up.
 It would be great to bring a sense of exclusivity to your event by inviting valued clients.
 Make them feel that they belong to a select group and that you value the business they bring to your company.

 Also, invite influencers that can tip the scale in your favour.
+Each transaction or transaction-related activity is logged in a secure server and is under constant casinodulacleamy.com surveillance.
 Be prepared to offer them a deal based on their attendance and social media posts, whether that’s free attendance or something of value surrounding your app (eg. a membership or points).
 Remember that one tweet or Instagram post from a notable influencer is going to be worth a mint.

 Consider also inviting people who can amplify your messages, such as journalists or those in PR.
 Make sure to give them a great time so they’ll put in a good word for you.

 Capture Attendee Data for Your CRM

 It is vital to note that one of the key reasons you’re holding the launch event is to collect data for your Client Relationship Management (CRM) system.
 The attendee data is a treasure trove of information waiting to be utilised for your company’s marketing, sales, and product development efforts.